Summer 2022 | Enrichment Class Schedule | Session 3

 Chemistry in Action

 Campers will have a blast conducting hands-on experiments using common household items like baking soda, vinegar, food coloring, shaving cream, and cornstarch.
 We will create an exploding volcano, Oobleck, DIY lava lamps, different variations of slime, and more.
 Each day begins with a science read aloud, followed by a hands-on experiment and a journal reflection.
 Campers have the opportunity to mix, create, observe and analyze chemical reactions in a manner that they may not have the opportunity to do in a traditional, larger classroom setting.
+Instructor: Christine Cheung

 Chess

 Enter the world of chess this summer!
 Open to campers of all playing levels and experience, this classic game of strategy is both fun and teaches important educational and life skills including concentration, logic, critical thinking, and sportsmanship.
 Beginner players will be introduced to the rules, moves, etiquette, and basic strategies of the game, while players with more experience will have opportunities to enhance their skills by mastering opening game theory, middle game tactics and end game combinations.
 Each day campers will receive instruction followed by friendly matches amongst campers of similar experience levels.
-Instructor: Kate Bauer
+Instructor: Chess-Ed

 Chinese Experience

 Welcome to our fun Chinese summer program!
 Your camper will be introduced to a variety of Chinese customs, history, cultural traditions (Holiday/Festive) and the Chinese language.
 The students will be taught Chinese characters through reading stories, playing games, calligraphy (Chinese brush) and creating art projects.
 Campers will also have the opportunity to sing Chinese songs and read traditional Chinese poems.
 This approach is to help teach your camper the differences between Chinese and Western culture and customs.
 Most of the learning materials will be designed by the course instructor to best suit your student based on their age and learning level.
+Instructor: Ahhsia Bigelow

 Circuit Playground Introduction to Electronics

 This is a project based introduction to the world of physical computing.
 Each camper will be given a circuit playground microcontroller and the basic skills necessary to code it to sense its surroundings.
 They will design how they want to use the temperature, motion, sound, or touch information to create games, wearable electronics, or whatever they can come up with.
 Campers will get to take their projects home at the end of camp in order to continue expanding on their knowledge of electronics and coding.
 We will use block coding for all projects, and no experience is necessary.
+Instructor: Jan Wieczorek

 CPR and First Aid Certification